 - Gum recession

 - A bad taste in the mouth or bad breath that persists

-If you are experiencing any gum inflammation, tenderness or bleeding, please schedule a periodontal treatment visit your family dentist today.
-Let’s take care of any issues you may have now before the periodontal disease gets worse.
+If you are experiencing any gum inflammation, tenderness or bleeding, please schedule a periodontal treatment visit today.
+Let’s take care of any issues you may have now before your periodontal disease gets worse.